brianv0/datacat-doc/LSST-Datacat-overview.md

 **Note: Datacat is an ongoing rewrite, intended for better modularity and reuse across experiments, of the Fermi Data Catalog application.**

-<u>**All features mentioned have been implemented in either the new rewrite or the current implementation, but some are still being implemented for the rewrite.
+**All features mentioned have been implemented in either the new rewrite or the current implementation, but some are still being implemented for the rewrite.**

-The biggest limitation for using only Datacat (the rewrite) today (on a database other than Oracle) is probably the Web Application.**</u>
+**The biggest limitation for using only Datacat (the rewrite) today (on a database other than Oracle) is probably the Web Application.**

 # Main Components
 Conceptually, Datacat can be viewed as these main components: